Marmet Locks and Dam

 Marmet Locks and Dam are currently the busiest locks in the Ohio River System in terms of commercial lockage cuts.

-A project to repair and expand the Marmet Locks and Dam was completed in 2009.
-Further construction is currently underway at Marmet Locks and Dam to replace small locks and increase capacity.
+A project to repair and expand the Marmet Locks and Dam was completed in 2008.
 Marmet Locks and Dam are a key component of the transportation infrastructure linking the Kanawha Valley, an important chemical and coal producing area, to its raw materials supply and product markets.

 2012 Commercial Cargo Lockages: 1,906.
 National Rank: 70.

 2012 Tonnage (in thousands): 9,813.
 National Rank: 68.

 River and Harbor Act of 3 July 1930.